 Dr. Hazel Ruth Edwards, FAICP, is an educator and planner whose career combines place-based research with planning and urban design practice and teaching.
-She currently serves as professor and chair of the Department of Architecture of the College of Engineering and Architecture of Howard University in Washington, D.C., where she is the first female department chair since architecture education was established in 1911.
+She currently serves as a professor in the Department of Architecture of the College of Engineering and Architecture of Howard University in Washington, D.C.
+When she joined the faculty in 2016, she became the first female department chair since architecture education was established in 1911.
 She began her professional career at Howard University, where she undertook research on the development of the campus that led to the university’s 1998 Central Campus Plan, as well as publication of the history The Long Walk: The Placemaking Legacy of Howard University, co-authored with University Vice President Harry G. Robinson III; she then served as the principal planner for both the West Campus and Central Campus.
 She has been on the faculty of the graduate program in City and Regional Planning at the Institute of Architecture and Planning of Morgan State University in Baltimore and the faculty of the School of Architecture and Planning at the Catholic University of America in Washington, D.C., where she was the founding director of the school’s Master of City and Regional Planning program.